-Soils information, such as that found on the NRCS Web Soil Survey, can help predict potential yield.
+Soil information, such as that found on the Natural Resources Conservation Service's Web Soil Survey, can help predict potential yield.
 While not always precise, the information can help provide insight into your field's potential yield.
 Along with current yield, you can use this information to help you gauge how well your field is doing and determine if you can increase productivity with increased management inputs.

 Go to the Web Soil Survey.
 This page has several tabs.

-- Tab 1, Area of Interest (AOI) - using this tab you will define an area in which you are interested.
+- Tab 1, Area of Interest (AOI) — Use this tab to define an area you're interested in.
 For example, enter an address of a specific pasture site.
 A map of the area will be displayed.
-Using the tools above the map, center, zoom in or out, then define the AOI.
-Use either the fixed rectangle or the polygon, to outline the pasture.
+Using the tools above the map, center, zoom in or out, then define the area of interest.
+Use either the fixed rectangle or the polygon to outline the pasture.
 A new map with the area you defined will appear.

-- Tab 2, Soil Map - this feature provides information on the soil map unit names, soil names, acreages, and percentages of each soil type is represented in the AOI.
+- Tab 2, Soil Map — This feature provides information on the soil map unit names, soil names, acreages and percentages of each soil type is represented in the area of interest.
 You can select each soil name for more information on the soils.

-- Tab 3, Soil Data Explorer - go to this tab then the subtab under it called Suitabilities and Limitations.
+- Tab 3, Soil Data Explorer — Go to this tab and find a subtab called Suitabilities and Limitations.
 From the list of Ratings found on the left side, choose "Vegetative Productivity."
 Another list will drop down.
 Choose "Yields of Irrigated Crops (Component)" or "Yields of Non-irrigated Crops (Component)."
 Another menu drops down and has a spot to choose a crop, pasture or hay, for example.
-After selecting your crop, select "View Description," read description and close that box using the x in the upper right hand corner.
+After selecting your crop, select "View Description," read description and close that box using the X in the upper right hand corner.
 Select "View Rating," and a new map and table will appear with pasture ratings in AUM or hay ratings in tons/acre, depending on what crop you selected previously.
 Next, click on "Add to Shopping Cart."
-This tab is in the upper right-hand area of the web page.
+This tab is in the upper right area of the web page.
 You may name your map at this point.

 Use the report to compare potential forage yield to current forage yield.
-See "Estimating Current Forage Yield" on the OSU website.
+See "How to measure pasture productivity and capacity"